LEAH Summer Internships Application

 LEAH Summer Internships are paid, 5-week programs designed to give high school students early access to and experience with laboratory research.

-• Lab Time: Youth Leaders can expect to spend about 15-20 hours in the lab per week at their respective sites.
+• Lab Time: 15-20 hours in the lab per week at their respective sites.

-• LEAH Programming: 10-15 hours per week will be spent with both internship cohorts for workshops on college readiness, life skills, and teambuilding.
+• LEAH Programming: 10-15 hours per week will be spent with both internship cohorts for workshops on college and career readiness, teambuilding, and field trips.

 • Symposium: The internship will conclude with a symposium where youth will present their findings from the summer.